cmoestl/heliocats/README.md

     data/messenger_2007_2015_sceq_removed.p

-This creates the ICMECAT catalog (also a jupyter notebook *icmecat.ipynb* is available):
+This creates the ICMECAT catalog (also a jupyter notebook *icmecat.ipynb* is available, which can be run by using jupyter notebook or jupyter lab):

     python icmecat.py